 Mohammad Farhadinia, is a conservation biologist with over 20 years of experience in the fields of carnivore conservation, outreach and community-based management in the Middle East.
 Mohammad has been working with various academic, civil and governmental organizations, nationally and internationally, having authored more than 60 peer-reviewed publications and book chapters.

-At the Oxford Martin School, from his base at the WildCRU, Mohammad will focus his work on wider factors affecting conservation (largely of megafauna) throughout the Middle East considering environmental resources and cross-border conservation, with the goal of leveraging biodiversity conservation in this politically volatile region of the world.
+My research focuses on analytical methods to improve understanding of wider factors affecting biodiversity conservation (largely of megafauna) in west and central Asia considering environmental resources and cross-border conservation, with the goal of leveraging biodiversity conservation in this region of the world.